apache/druid/docs/api-reference/service-status-api.md

 <code class="getAPI">GET</code> `/druid/broker/v1/loadstatus`

 Retrieves a flag indicating if the Broker knows about all segments in the cluster.

-This can be used to know when a Broker service is ready to be queried after a restart.
+Use this endpoint to know when a Broker service is ready to be queried after a restart.

 #### Responses
 <!--DOCUSAURUS_CODE_TABS-->